microsoft/promptflow/docs/how-to-guides/add-conditional-control-to-a-flow.md

 ::::

 ### Further details and important notes
 1. If the node using the python tool has an input that references a node that may be bypassed, please provide a default value for this input.
-This helps prevent errors in the current node due to missing parameters.
+If there is no default value for input, the output of the bypassed node will be set to None.

     ![provide_default_value](../media/how-to-guides/conditional-flow-with-activate/provide_default_value.png)

 2. Please avoid directly connecting nodes that might be bypassed to the flow's outputs.
-This can lead to flow failures due to a lack of valid values on the flow output.
+This is not recommended because it will lead to meaningless flow output.
+If it is connected, the output will be None and a warning will be raised.

     ![output_bypassed](../media/how-to-guides/conditional-flow-with-activate/output_bypassed.png)